 'Numero Zero' Reprises Umberto Eco's Fascination With 'Losers'

-Rod Stewart joins us in a few minutes with his latest CD.
-It ranges from lullabies to his son and recollections of his own rambunctious youth.
-But first, Umberto Eco has a new novel.
-It's about a Roma journalist named Colonna who's recruited to run a newspaper in the Italy of 1992, a newspaper called Domani or Tomorrow because the day it comes out will never be.
+SCOTT SIMON, BYLINE: It's about a Roma journalist named Colonna who's recruited to run a newspaper in the Italy of 1992, a newspaper called Domani, or Tomorrow, because the day it comes out will never be.
 The publisher intends only to use the paper as a vehicle to concoct nonsense, fuel fantasies and contrive conspiracy theories that could be used to blackmail people of Italy's inner sanctum of power - government, military, finance, the papacy.
 The book is "Numero Zero," and Umberto Eco, one of the best-selling authors in the world, joins us from Milan.
 Thanks so much for being with us.

 UMBERTO ECO: Thank you, yes.

-ECO: They have a more complicated psychology.
-And then in the world, there are more losers than winners, and so my readers can identify themselves with the characters.
+ECO: They give a more to psychology.
+And then, in the world, there are more losers than winners, and so (laughter) my readers can identify themselves with the characters.

-ECO: OK, listen, every fact in my novel is true except this story of Mussolini because Braggadocio is evidently a paranoid devotee of conspiracies, and so I have invented these conceived conspiracies.
-It seems to me pretty evident that Mussolini was shot, but all the old facts that look as incredible are true.
-They really happened.
+ECO: OK, listen.
+Every fact in my novel is true except the story of Mussolini because Braggadocio is evidently a paranoid devotee of conspiracies.
+And so I have invented these conspiracies, seems to me pretty evident that Mussolini was shot.
+But all the other facts that look as incredible are true.

 SIMON: Do you want people to read your novel and wonder if they can believe what they see, hear or read in the news?